RaiAn-CSE/REPLIQ-practical-assessment/README.md

 # Recipe App Live Link: <br/>
 https://repliq-practical-assessment.vercel.app/

+# Project Overview

+This project includes various features and functionalities designed to improve user experience and interaction.
+Below is a summary of the main features:

+## Features

+### ✅ Navbar
+- The **Navbar** is fixed at the top of the page, ensuring it is always visible, no matter how much the user scrolls.

+### ✅ Hero Section
+- The **Hero Section** image is fully responsive and adapts to mobile, tablet, and desktop devices.
+It enhances the user experience by adjusting based on the screen size.

+### ✅ Modal Details
+- **Modal Details** are displayed perfectly with smooth transitions.
+The modal is dynamic and shows additional information when a recipe is selected.

+### ✅ Modal Close Button
+- The **Modal Close Button** works as expected, allowing the user to easily close the modal and return to the page.

+### ✅ All Recipes Page
+- An **All Recipes Page** has been added, displaying detailed information about each recipe.
+The user can browse through all available recipes seamlessly.

+### ✅ Cart Page
+- A **Cart Page** has been added where users can add and remove items.
+Data is stored in **Local Storage**, so the user's cart persists across sessions.

+### ✅ Search Functionality
+- The **Search Option** allows users to filter recipes by name or ingredients.
+This feature makes it easier for users to find specific recipes from the list.

+## Conclusion
+This project provides a user-friendly interface with efficient navigation, detailed recipe viewing, and seamless cart functionality.
+The responsive design ensures it works well on all devices, enhancing the overall user experience.

+---

 Navbar always show on top

 Hero section image show in mobile/tab device and also responsive